 Hydraulic motors are powered by pressurized hydraulic fluid and transfer rotational kinetic energy to mechanical devices.
 Hydraulic motors, when powered by a mechanical source, can rotate in reverse direction and act as a pump.
 Operating specifications and features are the most important parameters to consider when searching for hydraulic motors.

-The most important operating specification to consider when searching for hydraulic motors is the motor type.
-Choices for motor type...
+The most important attribute to consider when searching for hydraulic motors is the motor type.
+Choices for motor type include:...

 Learn More about Hydraulic Motors

 We asked our users for their input on Hydraulic Motors.
 Here are the results of 301 users familiar with Hydraulic Motors.Who Took Our Poll? | Design Trends | Applications and Use | Features | Buying Advice

 1) Distributor valve or port plate 2) Hydrostatic balance piston with orifice jet 3) High pressure shaft seal